syml/rust-codefmt/README.md

 ## Rust plugin for vim-codefmt

-This is a temporary hack until vim-codefmt gets rust support.
+This plugin enables rust formatting in vim-codefmt.

 ### Installation
 #### Prerequisites